 .
 Obtain a credit report to check current balances

-If you have any questions about debt and divorce, call the Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation.
+If you have any questions about debt and divorce, call the Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation.